limey-bean/Anacapa/README.md

   * **forward_primers.txt**
   * **reverse_primers.txt**
   * **metabarcode_loci_min_merge_length.txt**
+  **NOTE**
 	  * Forward and reverse primer and metabarcode loci length files required to run the anacapa_QC_dada2.sh script.

-    * The files in the Anacapa_db folder will be run with the anacapa_QC_dada2.sh script unless the user over rides this by submitting alternative files (see optional arguments below).
+    * The Forward and reverse primer and metabarcode loci length files in the Anacapa_db folder will be run with the anacapa_QC_dada2.sh script unless the user over rides these by specifying alternative files as arguments (see optional arguments below).
     * Default primers: 12S (MiFish-U: F and R), 16S (V4: 515F and 806R), 18S (V9: Euk_1391f EukBr), PITS (Plant ITS2: ITS-S2F and ITS-S3R), CO1 (mlCOIintF and jgHCO2198), and FITS (Fungal ITS: ITS5 and 5.8S).
 See Table 1 for details.
     * It is **VERY IMPORTANT** that these files reflect your data set!